-We're calling on UK governments to take urgent action to ensure diagnosis, treatment and support are returned to pre-pandemic levels as quickly as possible:
+We're calling on UK governments to ensure that as health services recover, diagnosis, treatment and support are returned to pre-pandemic levels as quickly as possible:

-- We need a diagnostic recovery plan which includes an awareness campaign to encourage those with ovarian cancer symptoms to contact their GP.
-We also need a shorter diagnostic pathway in England, Wales and Northern Ireland with a CA125 blood test and ultrasound carried out at the same time.
+- There needs to be sufficient investment to ensure that treatment and diagnostic pathways recover as quickly as possible.
+A shorter diagnostic pathway in England, Wales and Northern Ireland is needed, with a CA125 blood test and ultrasound carried out at the same time.

 How can you get involved?